wbotelhos/rspeed/README.md

 - `RSPEED_NAME`: You app name to avoid data override
 - `RSPEED_PIPE`: Current pipe
 - `RSPEED_PIPES`: Quantity of pipes
-- `RSPEED_RESULT_KEY`: The key that keeps the final result of all pipes
 - `RSPEED`: Enables RSpeed

 ```sh